brageon/debt/README.md

 Type checkers and error linters point out unhandled exceptions.
 (Pylint, Pyflakes, Flake8) Packaging linters point out issues related to packaging your code for distribution on PyPI with properly formatted descriptions, versions, and meta data fields.
 (Pyroma).
 Security linters (Bandit, Dodgy, Pysa, Snyk).

 Streaming service would require c7g virtual hardware and Lustre kernel compilation.
-For SaaS that resembles Doccano its better with PaaS (e.g. Upsun) instead of manually adding Nginx (cache), PowerDNS (SQL backend), and Kubernetes.
+For SaaS that resembles Doccano its better with PaaS (e.g. Upsun) instead of manually adding Nginx (cache), PowerDNS (SQL backend), Ansible, and Kubernetes.

 Imagine that SSM documents from JSON represents OSINT framework but for AWS (VPCs) instead.
 By reading this attached spreadsheet anyone would have the breadth needed for AWS without CCP.
 A **script kiddie** would speak like a Solutions Architect after **one** day of study. *Will you enable this Service Quota?*